clojure-emacs/cider/doc/miscellaneous_features.md

 (add-hook 'eval-expression-minibuffer-setup-hook #'paredit-mode)
 ```

+### Using a scratchpad

+CIDER provides a simple way to create a Clojure scratchpad via the
+<kbd>M-x</kbd> `cider-scratch` command.
+It provides a great way to
+play around with some code, without having to create source files
+or pollute the REPL buffer.

+In many ways the CIDER scratchpad is similar to Emacs's own `*scratch*` buffer.

 ### Macroexpansion

 Pressing <kbd>C-c C-m</kbd> after some form in a source buffer or the REPL will